Your Shopping Cart Already Knows What You Want

 Unlike recommendation engines that suggest products after browsing, anticipation engines use purchase history, location, and behavioural data to predict what consumers will need before they search, preparing offers proactively.

-Are there privacy concerns with AI shopping in Asia?
+What privacy concerns exist with AI shopping in Asia?